minio/minio/docs/select/README.md

 Type inference and automatic conversion of values is performed based on the context when the value is un-typed (such as when reading CSV data).
 If present, the CAST function overrides automatic conversion.

 ## 1. Prerequisites
-- Install Minio Server from [here](http://docs.minio.io/docs/minio-quickstart-guide).
+- Install MinIO Server from [here](http://docs.min.io/docs/minio-quickstart-guide).
 - Familiarity with AWS S3 API.
 - Familiarity with Python and installing dependencies.